Deci-AI/super-gradients/documentation/source/DetectionPrediction.md

 # Using Pretrained Models for Predictions

 In this tutorial, we will demonstrate how to use the `model.predict()` method in the Super Gradients library for object detection tasks.

 The model used in this tutorial is [YOLO-NAS](YoloNASQuickstart.md), pre-trained on the [COCO dataset](https://cocodataset.org/#home), which contains 80 object categories.

+**Warning**: If your model was trained on your own custom dataset, make sure to follow these [steps first](DetectionPredictionCustom.md).

 *Note that the  `model.predict()` method is currently only available for detection tasks.*

 ## Detect Objects in Multiple Images